cs3org/OCM-API/IETF-OCM.md

 OCM Server is a member of two Federations does not, in itself, make the members of one Federation trusted by the members of the other.

-The Directory Service is deliberately distributed: this document defines no central registry of Federations, and any group of OCM Servers can form one.
+The Directory Service is deliberately distributed and does not require a central registry of Federations.
+Any group of OCM Servers can form one.
 Two operating models are defined:

 * a __peer-announced__ model, specified in [Peer-announced Directory](#peer-announced-directory), where each member of the